 - Privilege Escalation Mitigation

-Pre-compiled executables and libraries for Microsoft Windows Operating Systems.
+Pre-compiled executables (EXE) and libraries (DLL) for Microsoft Windows Operating Systems.
 The distributions can be used standalone or integrated into any Windows application.
-The distribution's EXE and DLL files are digitally signed with our Digicert EV Code Signing certificate 'FireDaemon Technologies Limited'.
-The distributions depend on the Microsoft Visual Studio runtime which is included in the ZIP file.
+The EXE and DLL are digitally signed with our Extended Validation (EV) code signing certificate.

 OpenSSL maintains a list of 3rd-party maintained binary distributions of OpenSSL.